sashakid/ios-guide/README.md

      string = [string lowercaseString];
 }
 ```
-I thought the output should be upper case string.
-But it comes out to be UPPER CASE STRING.
+I thought the output should be `upper case string`.
+But it comes out to be `UPPER CASE STRING`.

-The [string lowercaseString] call creates a new NSString object that you assign to the local variable string.
-This does not change the value of stringVar outside the changeString function.
+The `[string lowercaseString]` call creates a new `NSString` object that you assign to the local variable string.
+This does not change the value of `stringVar` outside the `changeString` function.
 The pointer itself is passed by value.

 One way to do what you want, is to pass a pointer to a pointer:
 ```objectivec